Tygo-van-den-Hurk/Snowflake-Hardware/README.md

-> This repository will be used for making of my first custom keyboard: _Snowflake_
+> This repository will be used for making the hardware of my first custom keyboard: _Snowflake_

 <br>
 <div align="center">